mmbman/Katagiri/1979-06-11-Fukanzazengi-Talk-3.md

 You know that death consists of many moments.
 Life is the same.
 Life is also consisting of many moments, according to the time process.
 What’s different between death and life?
 We can try to put a certain name on a certain moment, which is called death, or which is called life.
 That is our name.
 But basically, it is all the same.
 Moments are just going on: moment, moment, moment.

 But we cannot completely depend on a moment without any name; it’s very difficult, because a moment comes and goes *fast*, that’s why we cannot stand up there.
-So we *need* cultural background, and we need to know that the beginning of the world, the end of the world, and what’s happened from the beginning of the world are such and such.
+So we *need* cultural background, and we need to know that the beginning of the world, the end of the world, and what’s happened from the beginning of the world, are such and such.
 And then, if our theory is systematized perfectly, we feel relief, because that is something we can depend on.
 But in the time process, time is not something we can depend on; it’s completely going on.

 So is life something we have to completely depend on?
-Yes or no. Life is completely going on.
+Yes or no?
+Life is completely going on.
 It’s pretty hard.

 In San Francisco, [there was a beautiful lady who] came from England to get married with a young man, a situation where I performed the religious [ceremony] for her.
 And then they left for their honeymoon.
 But two weeks later, they died by accident on the freeway.
 Can you imagine?
 That was the first funeral service for Suzuki Roshi and I in the United States.
 Her name is White Rose; he gave the name White Rose....

 So of course, life is something you can depend on – but it’s temporary.
 We cannot depend on it completely.
 But we cannot ignore life.
 So temporarily, we have to take care of life, with our best.
 “With our best” means, temporarily, we have to deal with life.
 No excuse to escape.

 From this point, death is the same.
 Is death something we should depend on, or should we expect something after death, through the death?
 No one knows.

-But there’s finally something left, which is called *time*, which is going fast.
+But finally there’s something left, which is called *time*, which is going fast.
 So right in the middle of death, what should we do?
 Should we think about death, or shouldn’t we think [of] death?
 Nothing to do, because it’s nothing but time.
 Life is the same: nothing but time.

 So for the arhat, if you understand this original nature of life and death in that way, you can wait for death, exactly the same as life.
 You can do it.

 And then, as long as we have consciousness, consciousness always shows you certain flickering lights.
 Like or dislike, always.
 Because we analyze death, *[unintelligible]* into our life.
 So we always analyze; [we fear] death.
 But that death we can see there objectively is nothing but flickering lights.
 Appear, disappear, appear, disappear.
 And the arhat can accept death: “Oh, flickering lights.”

-So that’s why people ask you, “How do you feel about death?”
+So that’s why [if] people ask [him], “How do you feel about death?”
 Maybe he’d say, “I don’t want to die.”
 “I don’t want to die” doesn’t mean “I don’t really like death.”
-That death is accepted by him just like flickering lights; that’s why he said, “I don’t like death.
+That death is accepted by him just like flickering lights; that’s why he said “I don’t like death.
 I want to live more.”
-But these words are very different from if Katagiri said, “I want to live more.”
+But these words are very different from if Katagiri said “I want to live more.”
 That is really deluded. *[He chuckles.]* Hating death; clinging to life.
 Well, for the arhat, it is the same – but, there is a kind of humor.
 “I don’t want to die” – but, he knows peace, right in the middle of death.
 He knows, on the other hand, [it is] flickering lights.

 All these flickering lights push you, poke you.
-It taps your back. *[Tapping sound.]*
+[They tap] your back. *[Tapping sound.]*

 “Hey Katagiri.
 Do you like death?”